gatsbyjs/gatsby/docs/tutorial/part-seven/index.md

 slug.
 Run the development server again and you should see logged to the terminal two slugs, one for each markdown file.

-Now add your new slugs directly onto the `MarkdownRemark` nodes.
+Now you can add your new slugs directly onto the `MarkdownRemark` nodes.
 This is powerful, as any data you add to nodes is available to query later with GraphQL.
 So it'll be easy to get the slug when it comes time to create the pages.